ibrben/library-management-backend/README.md

 - Username: `admin`
 - Password: `Admin54321Dev`

-Override all development credentials through `.env`; never use the defaults in a shared or production environment.
+Override all development credentials through `.env`;

 Stop the services with:

 ```bash
 docker compose down
 ```

-Use `docker compose down --volumes` only when you intentionally want to remove the local database data.
+Use `docker compose down --volumes` if you intentionally want to remove the local database data.

 ### Sample data for local development